• Skip to primary navigation

 It's a hearty dish with tender potato gnocchi covered in a slow-simmered Bolognese sauce made with a base of soffrito, beef, pork, milk, wine, tomatoes, and stock, and all topped off with a generous handful of Parmigiano-Reggiano cheese.

 It's delicious, robust, and the perfect fall dinner recipe your whole family will love (even the kids)!
-And it makes the perfect St. Patrick's adult pasta, Goblin Ragù or Green Monster Pasta for a Halloween dinner that won't scare off the adults.
+And it makes the perfect pasta for Christmas, St. Patrick's Day, Mardi Gras, or a tasty Goblin Ragù, or Green Monster Pasta for a Halloween dinner (that won't scare off the adults).

 Overview: Gnocchi Bolognese Recipe (From Scratch)